varnishcache/varnish-cache/doc/sphinx/phk/vcl_expr.rst

 Given that we have our own types, the next question is what precedence operators have.

-The C programming language is famous for having a couple of gottchas in its precedence rules and given our limited and narrow type repertoire, blindly importing a set of precedence rules may confuse a lot more than it may help.
+The C programming language is famous for having a couple of gotchas in its precedence rules and given our limited and narrow type repertoire, blindly importing a set of precedence rules may confuse a lot more than it may help.